kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 :::info

-We are planning to prepare built-in caching mechanism, that will allow you to share data more easily.
+We are planning to prepare a built-in caching mechanism that will allow you to share data more easily.

 :::

-If you want to cache some data between executions, i.e. to speed up execution, you may consider mounting [**Host's file system**](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) with `hostPath`.
+If you want to cache some data between executions, i.e., to speed up execution, you may consider mounting [**Host's file system**](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) with `hostPath`.

 ```yaml
 spec: